 - Remember that your client is who you are creating your space for.
 This could be a community, visitors to a location, an individual, or anyone you can think of. - This does not have to be a single person or group maybe multiple groups or people can use and enjoy this space. - There are infinite options for clients.
 They can be realistic or imagined.
-If your students are into animals, remind them that animals have to eat and this could be a space for them.
-If they are really into aliens or space, they can make their space in space.
-There are no limits or wrong sites/clients - they just have to make sure that they are answering their client's needs. - Ensure that all of the information collected during this lesson is kept in a folder.
+If you are into animals, you can create a space for them.
+If you are into aliens or space, this can be a space for them in space!
+There are no limits or wrong sites/clients, as long as you are answering the needs of your client(s). - Ensure that all of the information collected during this lesson is kept in a folder.
 This is good information to put on your project board at the end of the program.